No Fuel on Start-Up

 I have a 2006 Suzuki Forenza.
-It has 15K miles.
 It started this at 8K and just gets worse.
-It refuses to start cold in the AM until I have pumped and pumped.
+It refuses to start cold in the morning until I have pumped and pumped.
 It looses its prime overnight and all the gas seems to drain back into the tank.
 Now it sometimes does it in the day after it has been driven also.
 What can I do?

 Well, pumping the gas pedal does absolutely nothing on modern cars.
 There are no mechanical accelerator pumps on cars any more.
 In fact, it could lead to catastrophic results.
 By pressing on the gas pedal like that, the computer is seeing a rapid change in throttle angle.
 The computer interprets that to be an acceleration and will make the fuel injectors squirt more fuel.
 What you should do in the morning is turn the key on, wait for the dash board to initialize (will take about five seconds).
 Then turn the key off and repeat.
 Do this two or three times.
 This will ensure that the fuel rail is primed.